Characterization of Generalized Alpha-Beta Divergence and Associated Entropy Measures: Introduction

-Within this realm, certain categories of divergences stand out for their strong robustness and high efficiency.
-Popular choices include the squared Euclidean distance (also called as $L^2$ distance), the Cressie-Read power divergence family~\cite{cressie1984multinomial} which includes many notable divergences such as the Kullback Leibler (KL) divergence, Pearson’s chi-square, Neyman's chi-square, Hellinger distance, and general chi-square type divergences.
-Basu et al.~\cite{basu1998robust} further introduced the density power divergence (DPD) family (also called the Beta divergence~\cite{cichocki2010families}), which acts as a bridge between the Kullback Leibler divergence and the $L^2$ distance.
-Generalizing the above, Ghosh and Basu~\cite{ghosh2017generalized} proposed the super divergence (S-divergence) family, that connects the power divergence family with the density power divergence family.
-A different generalization starting from the logarithmic density power divergence (LDPD) family was proposed by Maji et al.~\cite{maji2014logarithmic}, resulting in logarithmic super-divergence (LSD) class.
-This is also closely related to the family of Gamma divergences~\cite{fujisawa2008robust}.
-Other independent efforts to produce newer classes of statistical divergence measures are also noted in the literature.
-Starting with the Alpha divergence~\cite{chernoff1952measure}, Cichocki et al.~\cite{cichocki2011generalized} produced a wider class of divergence called the Alpha-Beta (AB) divergence family.
-In another direction, Jones et al.~\cite{jones2001comparison} proposed a new class of divergence family, which provides a smooth bridge between the DPD family and the LDPD family based on a hyperparameter $\phi$.
+Within this realm, certain classes of density-based divergences stand out due to their usefulness in statistical inference, which include the squared Euclidean distance (also referred to as $L^2$ distance) and the Cressie-Read power divergence family~\citep{cressie1984multinomial} covering many notable divergences such as the Kullback-Leibler (KL) divergence, Pearson's chi-square, Neyman's chi-square, Hellinger distance, and several other chi-square type divergences. \cite{basu1998robust} further introduced the density power divergence (DPD) family (also noted as the family of Beta divergences~\citep{cichocki2010families}), which acts as a bridge between the Kullback-Leibler divergence and the $L^2$ distance.
+Generalizing the above, \cite{ghosh2017generalized} proposed the super divergence (S-divergence) family, which connects the power divergence family with the DPD family.
+A different generalization starting from the logarithmic density power divergence (LDPD) family of~\cite{jones2001comparison} (also referred to as the family of Gamma divergences by~\cite{fujisawa2008robust}) was proposed by~\cite{maji2014logarithmic}, resulting in the logarithmic super-divergence (LSD) class.
+Starting with the Alpha divergence~\citep{chernoff1952measure}, \cite{cichocki2011generalized} produced the Alpha-Beta (AB) divergence family, which is closely related to the $S$-divergence family.
+In another direction, \cite{jones2001comparison} also proposed an alternative divergence family, which provides a smooth bridge between the DPD family and the LDPD family based on a hyperparameter $\phi$, leading to a two-parameter family of $(\phi,\gamma)$-divergences.